IsraelShowell/Voluble-Chat-App/README.md

 # Project: Voluble - Chat App
 # Version: 1.00

-# Note:
+# Important Notes:
-See branch V-1-0-0 for the source code files, the APK file, and the test phone numbers that can be used to test out the application!
+- See branch V-1-0-0 for the source code files, the APK file, and the test phone numbers that can be used to test out the application!
+- You can use your actual phone number, but I recommend using the test numbers since I am using Google's free Firebase I am limited to 10 free SMS messages a day and its just safer for your data to use the test numbers!
+(If I can add more numbers I can without any issues I will!)

 # Description:
 This is a chat application made in Java and the backend Firebase!